 Of course, if you just want pure mini game action, then you can play any mini game you have already played in the other modes in Free Play.
 The big issue here however is that Star Rush includes a worryingly low number of mini games at 53 mini games.
 This is even less than Island Tour, the previous 3DS Mario Party outing, which had 82 mini games.
 Star Rush has three different options for multiplayer: Download Play, Download Play via Party Guest, and Local Play.
 Download Play, like always, limits what modes can be played with people who do not own the title.
 However, the players who do not own Star Rush can download the Party Guest app, this allows you to play everything you can play in Local Play, kinda making regular Download Play redundant.

 Overall, Mario Party Star Rush is a very interesting Mario Party package that includes a large amount of unique modes.
 Being able to move all at once in just about any direction adds some depth and strategy to the gameplay, and is largely suitable for portable play.
 Unfortunately, very few of the modes are actually worth playing more than a couple times, some of the gameplay becomes incredibly tedious, and there are very few mini games available to play.
-It’s a game though I doubt many people would keep going back to play again and again.
+It’s an okay game though I doubt many people would keep going back to play again and again.
 We’d recommend that you think about it before purchasing Mario Party Star Rush, and possibly wait until the game is on sale before purchasing.